-The Master of Education in Curriculum and Instruction is designed for educators who are interested in planning, developing, implementing and evaluating educational programs in school and non-school settings.
-The mission of the Curriculum and Instruction Masters program is to develop educational leaders for a variety of settings.
-UC Online offers three areas of concentration: STEM Education, Gifted Education and Teaching and Learning General Studies.
+The Master’s in Curriculum and Instruction is designed for educators who are interested in planning, developing, implementing and evaluating educational programs in school and non-school settings.
+The mission of the Curriculum and Instruction Master’s program is to develop educational leaders for a variety of settings.

 The teaching and learning: general studies concentration is designed for PreK-12, informal, and higher education educators who are interested in an in-depth focus on curriculum and instruction.
 Candidates develop their knowledge in teaching, learning, and educational research within an area agreed upon with his/her advisor along with required courses such as theories and trends, diversity, research methods and a capstone project.

 The University of Cincinnati and all regional campuses are accredited by the Higher Learning Commission (HLC).
-The Masters of Education in Curriculum and Instruction, along with each concentration area is fully accredited by the Council of the Accreditation of the Educator Preparation (CAEP).
+The Master of Education in Curriculum and Instruction, along with each concentration area, is fully accredited by the Council of the Accreditation of the Educator Preparation (CAEP).

 The real-world focused faculty at UC are relevant, inspiring, attentive, supportive and connected!